Amidst billowing clouds of fragrant aromatic second-hand cigar smoke.

 The definition of losing is winning.

-Uh the all this attention on minority rights.
+All this attention on minority rights.

 When the Democrats are in the minority, well, a minority has rights, you know, this is a democracy.

-And the translation is we should have won.
+And the translation is, we should have won.

-So we're gonna act like we won.
+So we're going to act like we won.

 No, founders never intended.

-Uh founders never intended this to be a one-party country.
+Founders never intended this to be a one-party country.

 Why?

-They never intended this, and that's why we've got to make sure the court stays on our side.
+And that's why we've got to make sure the court stays on our side.

 Blah, blah, blah.